Advertising during the coronavirus crisis is not finger lickin’ good

 Depending on how long the coronavirus crisis continues, we’ll see a lot more than advertisers simply adjusting the content of their ads to read the cultural room.
 As with Hollywood, the travel restrictions and social distancing have the potential to wreak havoc on existing production schedules for new ads.
 So we may be seeing more recycled work if increased global precautions continue.

-Coors Light’s entire “Made To Chill” campaign, now running for more than a year, is already perfectly suited to social distancing.
+Coors Light’s entire “Made to Chill” campaign, now running for more than a year, is already perfectly suited to social distancing.

 The Official Beer of Drinking in the Shower. #CoorsLight #MadeToChill pic.twitter.com/8BWHYCeAFM